ivmarkov/rs-matter-embassy/examples/README.md

 <img src="https://github.com/ivmarkov/rs-matter-embassy/blob/master/examples/acme.jpg" alt="ACME" width="300" height="670">

-The examples are tested and _should_ work on the rPI Pico W, esp32, esp32s3, esp32c3 and esp32c6.
+The examples are tested and _should_ work on the nrf52, rPI Pico W, esp32, esp32s3, esp32c3 and esp32c6.

-With that said, it is still early days for both `rs-matter` and `trouble` (the bare-metal BLE stack in use) so you might face issues during the initial commissioning.
+With that said, it is still early days for all of `rs-matter`, `trouble` (the bare-metal BLE stack in use) and `openthread` (the OpenThread Rust wrappers) so you might face issues during the initial commissioning.

 Please [report](https://github.com/ivmarkov/rs-matter-embassy/issues) those!